Austria profile - Timeline

 2015 February - Parliament approves controversial reform to 1912 law which made Islam an official religion in Austria.
 The revised law gives Muslims more legal security but bans foreign funding for mosques and imams.

-2015 October - Austria says it plans to erect a series of barriers at the main border crossing point with Slovenia in a bid to stem the flow of migrants.
-Tens of thousands are estimated to have entered the country - mainly en route for Germany - since the European migrant crisis came to a head earlier in the year.
+2015 October - Austria says it plans to erect barriers at a border crossing with Slovenia after tens of thousands of migrants are estimated to have entered the country - mainly en route for Germany.